adjitta/stylesage_api/README.md

 ```sh
 (stylesage_api_env)$ python manage.py test
 ```

-## Command
+## Web scrapping to get artists images

-To have the artists 'images available in the database, I have created a django command whose main function is to scrape the urls with the artists' images and save that information in the database in the media_url field.
+To have the artists images available in the database, there is available a Django command whose main function is to scrape the media urls with the artists images from https://www.allmusic.com and save them in the database, in the media_url field, which is also available into artist API resource.
 ```sh
 (stylesage_api_env)$ python manage.py add_images
 ```

 ![Admin django](/screenshots/url.png)